feathersjs/docs/guides/offline-first/example-realtime-remote.md

-# Example of realtime with mutations at the server
+# Examples of realtime replication

-| Let's see how mutations on the server are handled by realtime replication,
-along with disconnections and reconnections.

 Realtime starts with a snapshot of the remote service data.
 Subsequent data changes made at the remote are delivered to the client as they occur in near real time.